open-cogsci/osdoc/content/pages/tutorials/intermediate.md

 - Randomly select a shape.
 - Choose a blue color if the target is yellow, and a yellow color if the target is blue.
+- If `target_color` is neither 'yellow' nor 'blue', raise an `Exception`—more defensive programming!
 - Call another function, `draw_shape()`, and specify the color and shape of the to-be-drawn distractor.
 This assumes that there is a function `draw_shape()`, even though we haven't defined it yet.

 __Implement the detailed level__